MarynaShavlak/dev-interview-hub/src/features/articleRecommendationsList/README.md

 2. **Design Adaptation**: Adjusts the rendered UI elements based on whether the redesigned interface (`isAppRedesigned` feature flag) is enabled.

+3. **Lazy Loading**: The component is lazy-loaded to optimize performance.
+By loading the component only when needed, it reduces the initial load time of the application, improving the user experience.

 ## Usage Example
 ```typescript jsx
 import { ArticleRecommendationsList } from '@/features/articleRecommendationsList';